confluentinc/kafka-rest/docs/intro.rst

   run behind various load balancing mechanisms (e.g. round robin DNS, discovery services, load balancers) as long as instances are :ref:`configured correctly<kafkarest_deployment>`.
+* **Simple Consumer** - The high-level consumer should generally be preferred.
+However, it is occasionally useful to use low-level read operations, for example to retrieve messages at specific offsets.

 Just as important, here's a list of features that *aren't* yet supported: